 It can be pretty difficult to clean a leather sofa with holes.
 If the dirt and debris have already worked their way into the crevices, removing them without damaging the leather can be tough.
 Here are a few tips on how to clean a leather sofa with holes:

 - Use a vacuum cleaner with a soft brush attachment to gently remove any dirt and debris from the surface of the leather.

 - If the dirt is stubborn, you can try using a cotton swab dipped in rubbing alcohol.
 Gently scrub the dirt and debris until it comes off.

 - To remove any remaining dirt, you can try using a leather cleaner.
-Make sure to test the cleaner on a small area first to ensure that it won’t damage the leather.
+Test the cleaner on a small area first to ensure it won’t damage the leather.

 - Once you’ve removed all of the dirt and debris, you can treat the leather with a conditioner to help keep it looking its best.

 - If the holes are large, you may need to patch them up with a leather repair kit.
 Follow the instructions carefully so that you don’t damage the leather.

 One of the most important parts of leather sofa cleaning is to focus on cleaning in between the seats.
 This area can get very dirty, very quickly, and if it’s not cleaned regularly, it can become a breeding ground for bacteria.
 There are a few different ways that you can clean in between the seats of your leather sofa, and we’re going to go over all of them.